Skip to Content

 The narwhal (Monodon monoceros), often termed the “unicorn of the sea,” is a distinctive Arctic whale recognized for its long, spiral tusk protruding from its head.
 This tusk is actually an elongated upper left canine, which can reach lengths of up to 10 feet.
 Males primarily sport this feature, and it’s thought to play a role in mating rituals and dominance.

 Narwhals predominantly inhabit the frigid waters of the Canadian Arctic and Greenland.
 They feed on fish, shrimp, and squid, employing echolocation for navigation and hunting in murky, ice-covered waters.
-Conservation status is currently near threatened, with climate change posing significant risks and could push these to the endangered species list.
+Their conservation status is currently near threatened, with climate change posing significant risks that could push them to the endangered species list.

 Nautilus